 If any of the above are absent from the system or conflict, the claim will suspend or be denied.
 The claims reviewer then receives reports of suspended claims and the reason.
 For Infant Development and self-directed services (In-Home Support, Equipment and Supplies, Environmental Modification, and Behavioral Consult) DDPMs complete an individualized authorization document.
 Through an automated work flow process, this is forwarded to the Regional DDPA for review and approval and then to the DD Division for review and approval.
 With final DD Division approval it is forwarded to the DD Claims reviewer to enter the authorized amount and dates of service, the rate, and authorized provider.
-For all other services an Individual Budget Allocation (IBA) is created by the DDPM in the web based case management system.
+For all other services an individual budget allocation (IBA) is created by the DDPM in the web based case management system.
 The IBA is approved by the DDPA.
 If the IBA requests outlier funding, the interdisciplinary team completes the outlier request form and provides documentation.
 The DDPA will review the outlier requests and if in support will send to the DD Division for review.
 The DD Division review and grant approval as appropriate.
-The IBA houses the authorized amounts, dates of service, rate, and provider.
+The IBA houses the authorized amounts, dates of service, rate, and provider e.
+Billing and Claims Record Maintenance Requirement.
+Records documenting the audit trail of adjudicated claims (including supporting documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and providers of waiver services for a minimum period of 3 years as required in 45 CFR 92.42.

 Additional checks are in place to assure services are received as billed.
 At least every 90 days the DDPM meets with the individual to determine whether or not the service has been provided and the individual's satisfaction with it.
+The DDPM also updates the In-Home and self-directed authorizations to reflect actual hours delivered.